-Action/Request Processing Time Comments General Plan Amendment 10-12 months Government Code Section 65358 limits the number of times any element of the General Plan can be amended each calendar year.
+Action/Request Processing Time Comments Environmental Impact Report 9-12 months Processing and review time limits controlled through CEQA.
+Adopted by the City Council.
+Initial Study/Mitigated Negative 6-9 months Processing and review time limits controlled through Declaration CEQA.
+Processing time can be extended if the project has a longer review and approval period.
+Adopted by the City Council.
+General Plan Amendment 10-12 months Government Code Section 65358 limits the number of times any element of the General Plan can be amended each calendar year.
+Approved by the City Council.
 Requires a public hearing for the City Council.
 Zone Change 8-12 months Certain procedures and time limits established by Gov. Code Sections 65854-65857.
 Approved by the City Council.
-Tentative Parcel Map 45-60 days Approved by the City Council.
-Tentative Tract Map 6-8 months Approved by the City Council.
+Requires a public hearing.
+Tentative Parcel Map 45-60 days Processing and review time limits controlled through the State Subdivision Map Act.
+Approved by the City Council.
+Tentative Tract Map 6-8 months Processing and review time limits controlled through the State Subdivision Map Act.
+Approved by the City Council.
 Variance 3-4 months Approved by the City Council.
+Requires a public hearing.
 Conditional Use Permits 3-4 months Approved by the City Council.
+Requires a public hearing.
+Site Development Permit 2-3 months Approved by the Community Development Director.